os-migrate/os-migrate/docs/src/user/how-it-works-workload-migration.rst

 -  Reachability of source & destination conversion hosts is verified.

-Then the role starts iterating over all workloads that passed the filter.
+If you're defaulting to the default storage migration mode ``data_copy`` then the role starts iterating over all workloads that passed the filter.
 The steps performed for each workload (Nova Server) are:

 -  The ``import_workload_prelim`` module creates log and state files